Deploying Trilio For Kubernetes with OpenShift & Red Hat Advanced Cluster Management Policies | Trilio

 Policy Created Banner

 Notice, that RHACM detected a cluster violation.
-This is because the remediation action must be set to enforce to create a backup for the TVK operator.
+This is because the remediation action must be set to enforce to create a backup for the T4K operator.
 Return to the Policies tab and select the Actions icon for the create-tvk-backup policy.
 Select the Enforce option.

 TVK Action List Policies Tab